IvoryC/BioLockJ/mkdocs/user-guide/docs/Supported-Environments.md

 The main BioLockJ program can be used in these environments:

 * a local machine with a unix-like system (ie, linux or Mac, some features require a bash shell)
-* a local machine with a unix-like system running docker *
+* a local machine with a unix-like system (See [tested environments](#tested-environments)) running docker *
 * (coming soon) Windows 10 running docker *
 * a cluster, running a supported scheduler such as torque
 * (coming soon) any machine running docker (see [Working in Pure Docker](Pure-Docker.md))

 (* The launch scripts will still be run from your local machine, this requires java, but not a bash shell)

 The launch process requires a unix-like environment.
 This includes linux, macOS, or an ubuntu environment running on Windows.
-Windows support is still in development.
+Windows support is still in development, see [BioLockJ on Windows](../Getting-Started-Windows).

 If using **docker**, you will need to run the install script to create the variables used by the launch scripts, even though the main BioLockJ program will run within the biolockj_controller container.